albop/eco309/docs/linux_and_git.md

     - *any* UNIX-like shell to provide basic commands
     - git

+---

 ### Basic commands

+- most command line commands take the form `command argument1 argument2`
+- some accept options like
+    - `-h`: one letter option (`-h` usually means help)
+    - `--h`: multi-letter option
+    - `-o param`: option taking some parameter
+    - `--option=parameter`: option taking some paramter
+- you can get documentation on a given command
+    - by typing `man doc`.
+That one is verbose but very detailed
+    - by googling...
+- some commands accept wildcards:
+    - `ls late*done` will list all files starting with `late` and ending in `done`

+---

+### Basic commands

+- basic file management commands:
+    - `pwd`: show current directory
+    - `cd path`: changes the current directory to "`path`"
+    - `cd ~` goes to the home folder
+    - `ls` list files in the current directory
+    - `rmdir dir`: deletes a directory `dir`
+    - `rm filename` deletes a file
+        - `rm -rf dir` removes a directory and its content (DOUBLE-CHECK)
+    - `cat filename` prints the name of a file `filename
+    - `touch filename` creates a new, empty file

+??? note
+    In the Unix world, the root of the file system is denoted by `/` (a slash).
+Folders are separated by slashes and the last element is a file).
+For instance `/home/pablo/file.txt`.

+    In the Windows world the root is usually a hard drive denoted by a letter and a colon (typically `C:`).
+Then folders are separated by an anteslash `\` like in `C:\Users\Pablo\Documents\file.txt`.
+Note that in most places Windows also accept slashes.
+If you copy and paste the adress of a windows directory in a Linux bash it typicall works as long as it's a windows machine.
+For instance in git bash you can do: `cd "C:\Users\Pablo\Documents\file.txt"` (we double quote the string otherwise `\` is intepreted as an escape character)

+---

 ## Version Control

+---

 ### What is under version control?